UmtiPako/Admin_PakoBlog-for-PakoBlog/README.md

 The **Admin PakoBlog** project is an ASP.NET Core–based admin panel for managing posts, categories, tags, users, and media content for PakoBlog.

-> This README provides quick setup instructions, development environment guidelines, and contribution notes.
-Update it as your repository evolves.

 ---

 ## 🚀 Features